 If you are researching options to ship your orders internationally, you may have come across the term DDP, or Delivered Duty Paid.
-Under this method of customs clearance, the seller is responsible for handling the destination customs formalities including payment of duties and taxes prior to delivery to the consumer.
+Under this form of customs clearance, the seller is responsible for handling the destination customs formalities, including payment of duties and taxes before delivery to the consumer.
+DDP is a popular option for international shipping, developed by the International Chamber of Commerce, a group dedicated to standardizing different shipping methods worldwide.

-DDP shipping is the fastest, most efficient and most consumer-friendly shipping option for online retailers and marketplace sellers for B2C traffic.
-If you are considering a better way to ship your global online orders, DDP is the solution for you.
+DDP shipping is the fastest, most efficient, and most consumer-friendly shipping option for online retailers and marketplace sellers for B2C traffic.
+DDP is used when shipping goods by air or sea freight.
+DDP shipping is an excellent deal for the buyer but could be a bit more burdensome for the seller since it has the potential to reduce profits if it’s not handled correctly.
+Since every country is different in its rules and laws for custom exports, DDP works best for high-value items, typically with an average order value above $30.
+That said, if you are considering a better way to ship your global online orders, DDP is the solution for you.

 How Does DDP Shipping Work?

 To understand how DDP shipping works, let’s back up a bit.
 When you ship products to other countries/regions, each can have a different set of customs regulations and duty/tax rates depending on the commodity being imported.
-These duties and taxes are automatically calculated at the time of arrival to the destination and paid to the destination customs/tax authorities immediately so that the shipments can be released for delivery without having to contact the receiver for any payment of duties/taxes.
-So with DDP clearance, duties and taxes if assessed are automatically invoiced to the seller/shipper in the origin country.
+These duties and taxes are automatically calculated at the arrival time to the destination and paid to the destination customs/tax authorities immediately so that the shipments can be released for delivery without having to contact the receiver for any payment of duties/taxes.
+So with DDP clearance, duties and taxes, if assessed, are automatically invoiced to the seller/shipper in the origin country.

 However, under DDU clearance, or Delivered Duty Unpaid, it is the receiver’s obligation to pay any duties or taxes assessed before the shipment is released from customs and sent out for delivery.
 As you can imagine, this is frequently a hassle for consumers who often are not even aware of or expecting to be charged duties/taxes on their orders or who thought they were done with all charges related to the transaction at the time of checkout.